rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 children’.
 Local authorities and schools/colleges have the flexibility to consider whether other children have vulnerabilities that mean they are safer at school/college than at home.
-However, we recommend that these decisions are taken based on risk assessment involving education settings, local authorities and parents.
+However, we recommend that these decisions are taken based on risk assessment involving educational settings, local authorities and parents.
 Further information can be found in the guidance on [supporting vulnerable children and young people during the coronavirus